 Springs can be coil and non-coil, which is determined by their design.
 Coil springs have a coiled appearance and are made from a single strand of metal that follows a helical path to create the coil.
-The most common method used to manufacture coil springs is to wrap wire of varying diameters around a mandrel, arbor, or cylindrical tubing.
+The most common method used to manufacture coil springs is to wrap or wind spring material around an arbor and coiling point.

 Each type of coil spring has features that distinguish it from the other types.
 The general rule for coil springs is that they are designed to endure some form of stress, which can be compression or extension.

 Volute springs are made from flat material that has been coiled around an arbor into the shape of a volute, which is the shape of a spiral scroll.
 They resemble a tube with a small end with some types having small ends at both ends.
 Once the sheets of material are coiled, the spring is heated, which influences the gap that determines the shape, dimensions, and load properties of the spring.
 The flat sheets overlap and guide each other radially during compression, which increases the stability of a volute spring.

 Arc coil springs, also known as bow springs, have an arched shape that does not run straight from end to end but has a curve in the middle in the shape of the bow for a bow and arrow.
 They were originally designed for use in dual mass flywheels for drive trains.
 Force is applied at either end of the spring to pull objects together.